techrelay/traumatotravel/content/posts/intro.md

 ---
 title: "Intro"
 date: 2022-05-07T19:27:41-06:00
-tag: ['FTT','From Truma to Travel','Blog']
+tags: ['FTT','From Truma to Travel','Blog']
 ---

 Pinch me.
 This is really my life?!
 How can this even be real??
 I ask myself often how I managed to embark on such a huge adventure-totally alone.
 Trauma.
 That’s how.
 Being so broken and Ashamed of yourself that you felt no other option than to start over-totally solo.
 This journey started in the middle of COVID:year one 2020.
 Sept of 2020 I hopped a plane with three suitcases and never looked back.
 Okay, that may not be totally true, but I never went back.
 (Not to stay🙃).